Sathurshan03/Island-City-Generation-2AA4/README.md

 mvn install
 ```

-After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.
+After installation, you'll find an application named `generator.jar` in the `generator` directory, another file name `island.jar` in the `island` directory and a file named `visualizer.jar` in the `visualizer` one.

 ### Generator